Women's rugby league: Women's Rugby League World Cup

-The Women's Rugby League World Cup was first held in Great Britain during 2000 to coincide with men's Rugby League World Cup with Australia, Great Britain and eventual winners New Zealand competing.
+The Women's Rugby League World Cup was first held in Great Britain during 2000 to coincide with the men's Rugby League World Cup.
+Australia, Great Britain and eventual winners New Zealand took part.
 New Zealand also won the second and third World Cups: a nine team tournament held at North Harbour Stadium, in the Auckland suburb of Albany in 2003; and an eight team tournament held at the Sunshine Coast Stadium and, for the final, Suncorp Stadium in 2008.

 In the 2013 World Cup, the Australian Jillaroos won the cup, breaking New Zealand's 13 year winning streak.
 Australia again beat New Zealand in the 2017 World Cup Final.

 The World Cup is played every 4 years.
 Delayed by a year due to the COVID-19 pandemic, the most recent World Cup included eight teams and was held in November 2022 in England.
 It was played alongside Men's and Wheelchair tournaments.
 Australia won the tournament for the third time, all three in succession.

-The next World Cup will be played in France in 2025 with sixteen participating teams, and be held alongside Men's, Wheelchair and a Youth World Cup.
+Domestic competitions

+Australia

+The NRL Women's Premiership is the top tier national competition.
+In the second tier are two state competitions in New South Wales and Queensland.
+There are tackle competitions at a local level in several areas of Sydney and Brisbane, and in regional areas of New South Wales, Queensland and the Australian Capital Territory.

+There are also competitions in the capital cites of the Northern Territory, South Australia, Victoria and Western Australia and these states send teams to the National Championships.

+The New South Wales Rugby League has also promoted and supported non-tackle League tag competitions in Sydney and regional areas since the early 2010s.

+State of Origin is a state representative series played by Queensland and New South Wales.
+This annual competition began in 1999 as an Interstate Challenge with selections based on the players' state of residence.
+In 2018, this changed to Origin.
+In 2023, the National Rugby League extended what had usually been a single annual match to a two-match series.

+Great Britain

+The top tier of rugby league in Great Britain is the RFL Women's Super League which operates a promotion and relegation system with the RFL Women's Championship below it.
+The Women's Challenge Cup is Great Britain's primary cup competition.